-At the time, few of the 130 or so shortlife licencees living on the estate opposed demolition such were the enormity of its problems, summed up by one of them in SCH News as ‘blocked drains, leaky roofs, outside loos, pimping, pests, drugs and violence’.
+At the time, few of the 130 or so shortlife licencees – renters – living on the estate opposed demolition such were the enormity of the problems they had to put up with, summed up by one of them in SCH News as “blocked drains, leaky roofs, outside loos, pimping, pests, drugs and violence”.
 For the most part they were more concerned about their prospects of being rehoused in the event of the blocks going.
 As single people they had the lowest priority on the waiting list.

 In the febrile atmosphere surrounding Hillview, any mention of its architectural merits was considered perverse, while its pioneering role in the history of social housing was either not known or completely ignored.

 Within a few years all this would change.
 SCH licencees, caught in the limbo of repeatedly postponed demolition plans, decided to combine a campaign for their own rehousing with that of the estate’s total refurbishment.
 Almost a century on, the ghosts of the East End Dwellings Company pioneers continued to wander.